-- Use a clear subject line (e.g., Email Assignment). - Open with a formal greeting and the individual's name & title (e.g., Hello Ms. Jeter, or Hello Instructor/Professor Jeter).
+- Use a clear subject line (e.g., Speech Day Preference). - Open with a formal greeting and the individual's name & title (e.g., Hello Ms. Jeter).
 If you already have permission from the individual, it is okay to use a nickname and drop their title (e.g., Hello Rosemary). - Use full sentences and try to avoid slang.
-Aim to be somewhere between Professional & Familiar levels while corresponding with me. - O Professional: I am not going to be able to complete the email assignment on time, may I have an extension? - o Familiar: I'm not going to get this email thing done!
-I need more time! - O Unprofessional: I hope it's cool this email is gonna be hella late. - Proofread for typos before you send, especially if you are emailing from a mobile device.

-- Use a professional sign-off.
+Aim to be somewhere between Professional & Familiar levels while corresponding with me. - Professional: I am not going to be able to complete the email assignment on time, may I have an extension? - Familiar: I'm not going to get this email thing done!
+I need more time! - Unprofessional: I hope it's cool this email is gonna be hella late. - Proofread for typos before you send, especially if you are emailing from a mobile device. - Use a professional sign-off.
 If you have an email signature set up, close the message with a short goodbye or thank you above your pre-set signature. - Add the address of the recipient as the last step.